AlchemistYe/alchemistye.github.io/_pages/about.md

 {% endif %}
 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>

 I'm a second-year master student majored in Computer Science in Shanghai Jiao Tong University, under the supervision of Prof. [Chihao Zhang](http://chihaozhang.com/).
-From September 2023 to July 2025, the range of my research interest most lies in multi-armed bandits (**MAB**) problem and some of its variants, such as combinatorial mab and mab under memory constraints.
-Furthermore, I read a series of theoretical works about online learning including reinforcement learning and gain a broad range of fundamental knowledge.
+My research interest mainly includes online learning for decision making, particularly multi-armed bandits (mab) with its variants, such as combinatorial mab and streaming mab under memory constraints.
+Furthermore, I read a series of theoretical works about online learning including reinforcement learning and develop a decent range of fundamental knowledge.
 From the course "Topics in Modern Algorithms" offered by my instructor, I also have learnt some basic knowledge about high-dimensional probability and stochastic differential equation.
 I am always eager to explore new areas and am fully prepared to embrace fresh challenges.
 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).
 -->